Seren-Hughes/modmixx/README.md

 #### Fibonacci Sequence for Estimation
-The Fibonacci sequence was used for estimating the complexity of tasks, helping to prioritise features and manage workload effectively.
+The Fibonacci sequence was used for estimating the complexity of user stories, helping to prioritise features and manage workload effectively.

 #### Fibonacci Effort vs Risk Matrix
 ![Fibonacci Effort vs Risk Matrix](docs/images/diagrams/modmixx-fibonacci-matrix.jpg)